groegercesg/QueryBridge/STATUS.md

 # STATUS

-**Overall Note:** Automatic correctness checking hasn't been implemented for any of the queries yet.
+**Overall Note:** "Done" means that Automatic correctness checking has passed for the given query

 Q1   ->  Done | Needs AVG Support